Build Failure Conditions

 Stopping build immediately

-Since __TeamCity 2017.1, __you can now stop a build immediately on encountering a specified text in the build log or when a certain build metric, specified using the Fail build on metric change condition, is exceeded.
+You can stop a build immediately on encountering a specified text in the build log or when a certain build metric, specified using the Fail build on metric change condition, is exceeded.